 Look here if you’re having trouble distinguishing between your amortization and mortgage term.

-Buyers tend to favor longer amortization periods because the monthly payments are smaller.
+Buyers in Edmonton tend to favour longer amortization periods because the monthly payments are smaller.
 That’s because you have a much longer amount of time to repay the loan amount in full.
 However, you’ll be paying more in interest over the life of the loan compared to shorter amortization periods, making the loan more expensive.
 Plus, it will take longer to pay the mortgage off.

 Some buyers prefer shorter amortization periods because they can pay a lot less in interest overall and can pay off the loan much sooner.
 However, buyers must be able to afford the higher monthly payments that come with these shorter amortization periods.